 Best Self-Contained Macerating Toilet

-While this is a self-contained macerating toilet, it is also compact.
-It is the ideal choice for fitting into a small space, and with a vertical pump rise of 9 feet, it may be a good bet for a basement.
+The Saniflo Sanicompact is a self-contained macerating toilet.
+It is ideal for fitting into a small space and, with a vertical pump rise of 9 feet, it could even be suitable for a basement.

-This toilet is eco-friendly, using approximately 1 gallon of water per flush, and you can connect it to a sink to use gray water to flush.
-The toilet seat is 18.5 inches high, making it a great comfort height toilet, and the ideal choice if you retrofit it in a room for someone with mobility issues.
+This toilet is eco-friendly, using approximately 1 gallon of water per flush, and it can be connected to a sink to flush using gray water.
+The toilet seat is 18.5 inches off the ground, which also makes this a comfort height toilet.
+It is an excellent choice for installing in a bedroom for someone with mobility issues.

 What We Like